Flooring Transition from the Kitchen to the Living Room

 When you have two hard floors that but up against one another, a T-shaped transition strip is the ideal solution.
 The top of the transition strip bridges the gap between the two hard floors, which are able to come right up to the bar that extends from the center of the transition strip.

-Between Wood Floors
+How to Transition Between Two Different Wood Floors

 When two different wood floors come together, a simple strip, called a seam binder, makes the ideal transition.
 This piece of wood is the same height as most wood planks and screws into place, providing a finished look at the junction where two wood floors meet.
 This seam binder simply screws into place, making it fast and easy to install.
 Purchase them finished to coordinate with the wood flooring you chose or unfinished and stain or paint them the color of your choice.